gjrgj/engs90biathlon/README.md

 An app written for Engs 90 in partnership with the US Biathlon Team.

 # PREREQUISITES
 Have Python 3 installed on your computer.
-If you don't have it installed yet, copy and paste the following command into Terminal and press enter:
+If you don't have it installed yet, you can get it by using Homebrew.
+Copy and paste the following command into Terminal and press enter:

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`